Skip to main content

 Lists and arrays API

 Lists are finite sequences of elements with indices from zero to its size exclusively.
-There are different kinds of lists: immutable, settable, mutable, and growable mutable.
+There are different kinds of lists: immutable, settable, mutable, growable mutable, and more.
 Each kind has two variants: usual and nodded.

 There are three kinds of nodes: immutable KoneListNode, settable KoneSettableListNode, and mutable KoneMutableListNode.